DavidWells/davidwells.io-v1/content/index.md

 ---
 title: David Wells - Full Stack Serverless Developer in San Francisco
-description: David Gregory Wells is full stack serverless developer located in the SF bay area.
+description: David Wells is full stack serverless developer located in the SF bay area.
 layout: page
 ---

 > **TL;DR** – Marketing nerd turned full stack developer & entrepreneur.

-I'm currently working with [Netlify](http://netlify.com) as the lead developer experience engineer.
+I'm working with [Netlify](http://netlify.com) as the lead developer experience engineer.

 Previously, I was working as a full stack developer & dev advocate at [Serverless](http://serverless.com).
 Before that, I was lead developer on the UI/UX team at [Mulesoft](http://www.mulesoft.com) building their design system.